Bam4d/Griddly/docs/tutorials/Custom Shaders/Object Lighting/index.rst

    :width: 50%
    :align: center

-To do this in the fragment shader, we iterate through all objects, check that the object is an object with lights (in this case, object 0 and object 1).
+To do this in the fragment shader, we iterate through all objects, check that the object is an object with lights (in this case, object type 0 and object type 1).
 We then calculate the above equation to get the light level:

 .. code:: glsl